Dotter (singer): Career

+She competed in Melodifestivalen 2024 with "It's Not Easy to Write a Love Song"; she came second in her heat on 24 February 2024, qualifying for the final.
+She ultimately finished last in the final on March 9.

 Personal life

-Dotter is vegan and is an animal rights activist.
+Dotter is vegan and an animal rights activist.
 She speaks four languages: Swedish, English, Spanish, and Bosnian.

 She is engaged to Bosnian-Swedish musician Dino Medanhodžić and gave birth to a daughter on 12 October 2022.
-Her pregnancy was publicly revealed during her appearance at the 2022 Eurovision Song Contest as the Swedish spokesperson to announce the 12-point score from the Swedish jury.
+Her pregnancy was publicly revealed during her appearance at the Eurovision Song Contest 2022 as the Swedish spokesperson to announce the 12-point score from the Swedish jury.